sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot where the camera height relative to the ground plane can be meaningfully classified.
+- The camera height relative to the ground or water level is clear.

 </details>